-How much a truck accident settlement is worth depends on the severity and extent of the economic and non-economic losses suffered by the accident victims.
+How much a truck accident settlement is worth depends on the severity and extent of the losses suffered by the accident victims.
 Medical costs and property damages are major factors.
-Long-term lost income or lost earning capacity, a loss in the enjoyment of life, and damages for pain and suffering that the victim had to endure because of the accident, may also be included in a settlement.
+Long-term lost income or lost earning capacity, a loss in the enjoyment of life, and damages for pain and suffering that the victim had to endure because of the accident may also be included in a settlement.

-Accordingly, there is no universal answer, or even estimate, for how much a truck accident settlement is worth since the outcome can be so different on a case-by-case basis.
-A law firm that handles truck accident lawsuits may be able to estimate the value of a fair settlement range for your case during a consultation.
+Accordingly, there is no universal answer, or even estimate, for how much a truck accident settlement is worth; the outcome will differ on a case-by-case basis.
+Our law firm handles truck accident lawsuits and may be able to estimate a fair settlement range for your case.

 Recoverable Damages in a Truck Accident Case

-The damages in a truck accident case can be thought of as the amount needed to get the victim back to where he or she was physically and financially before the accident occurred.
-There are both economic damages, which are actual costs that can be quantified, and non-economic damages, for things such as pain and suffering.
+The damages in a truck accident case can be thought of as the amount needed to get the victim back to where they were physically and financially before the accident occurred.
+You could qualify for economic damages, which are actual costs that can be quantified, and non-economic damages, for things such as pain and suffering.